 It seems every year that Thanksgiving becomes less about being thankful and more about the deals we’re hoping to get on Black Friday.
 We live in the most prosperous country in the world, yet the drive to obtain more material goods seems to drive some people to the point of hysteria.
 Now, there’s nothing wrong with getting great deals or simply enjoying the experience; but I for one will pass.
-I actually will be working retail that day, helping customers get those ‘great deals’ but thankfully my employer is one that will not open on Thanksgiving.
+I will be working this Black Friday as we are holding a GSSF shoot, but thankfully my employer is one that will not open on Thanksgiving.
 Here’s a list of others: https://www.theblackfriday.com/stores-closed-on-thanksgiving-day.php

 I often write about the economy, politics and preparing for what might come next in this uncertain and unpredictable world, but through all of it I am extremely thankful to live in this country.
 In spite of all her faults, mistakes, and political division this is still the greatest country on earth and we are all blessed to call her our home.